What is RadNet?

 Learn how RadNet and its predecessor systems have established a baseline of environmental radiation and responded to incidents.

 - Frequent Questions

 Find answers to questions about RadNet monitoring and radiation in the environment

 Find all pages by title.

-Right: A RadNet monitor operator prepares to collect the air filter from a fixed air monitor and send it to EPA's National Analytical Radiation Environmental Laboratory for analysis.
+Right: A RadNet monitor operator prepares to collect the air filter from a fixed air monitor and send it to EPA's National Analytical Radiation Environmental Laboratory (NAREL)for analysis.

 - Where can I find information on radiation screening of imports?

 - How do I know my food is safe?

 - How does EPA decide where to set up air monitors and take samples?

 - How does EPA use RadNet data?